Privacy Notice

 - Monitoring licence usage at an aggregate level for capacity planning and contract management.

-- To operate optional Google and Microsoft calendar features
+- To operate optional Google Workspace and Microsoft 365 features

-- Storing and refreshing encrypted provider tokens for authorised calendar connections.
+- Storing and refreshing encrypted provider tokens for authorised calendar and mail connections.

 - Allowing the desktop app to list authorised calendars and read event metadata on your behalf.